Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Urban birding enthusiast David Lindo has always been an advocate for appreciating nature close to home.
-As a judge in the upcoming Wildlife Photographer of the Year competition, he hopes to see professional and amateur photographers follow suit.
+As a judge in the fifty-sixth Wildlife Photographer of the Year competition, he hopes to see professional and amateur photographers follow suit.

 With the world's urban population growing, more and more people are experiencing nature against the backdrop of a human environment.
 Despite this rise, an enduring perception that urban spaces are devoid of wildlife continues to plague the conversation.

 For David, this lack of appreciation for urban wildlife is restricting our ability to preserve and protect these fragile ecosystems.
 He explains, 'There's so many people in urban areas, living in a bubble thinking that nature is something to be found in the middle of nowhere, away from prying eyes and on David Attenborough programmes.'

 While nature shows remain incredibly important in highlighting the plight of the natural world, David Lindo suggests that these programmes could be doing more for urban wildlife.
 'I think the media should actually focus on urban wildlife much more because most of us live in urban areas,' he says.
 'It's all well and good talking about the Serengeti, but we need to show the link from the doorstep to the Serengeti.'

 Significantly, this year's global pandemic and nation-wide lockdowns have encouraged us to embrace the wildlife that surrounds our homes and appreciate the variety of nature on our doorstep.